 He was also lead editor at Urban Fantasy Magazine and founded the weekly writing podcast Hide and Create with Michael J. Sullivan, Diana Rowland, Jay Wells, and Debbie Viguie.

-You can find Joshua teaching at the Superstars Writing Seminar every February in Colorado.
+You can find Joshua teaching at the Superstars Writing Seminar every February in Colorado, and at Fyrecon every November.

 Essoe's Guides to Writing Action Sequences and Sex Scenes by Joshua Essoe